Making sure I’ve got my mask on, I walk into my room, where Doc’s got Echo laid up.

 She’s not the chic vigilante in a cool costume anymore, but the rubble of that composed girl.
 Her eyes are red, her skin blotchy, and her left leg is in a cast.
 There’s a bruise on her right arm at the shoulder, and purple discoloration along her jaw.

 Remise is at my bedside, holding her hand.
 “Hey, Gabe.”

 “Home Run,” Echo says.

 “You okay?”
 I ask.

 She shakes her head.

 “Nobody knew,” Remise says.
-“My best guess, he followed Pyre to their hideout and took out that Sidestep fella.”
+“My best guess, they followed Pyre to their hideout and took out that Sidestep fella.”

 The one who’d suffered the migraines.
 He said he could slip through doors but he wasn’t specific.
-“That… that was Sledge, that day at the Street Devils?”
+“That… that was Sledge posing as Sidestep, that day at the Street Devils?”